 TEEF! is a human-grade prebiotic powder you add to your dog’s water bowl.
 It’s a safe, easy way to keep your dog’s mouth healthy between veterinary cleanings, and it actually targets the root cause of gum disease—the overgrowth of those inflammation-causing bacteria.

-The main ingredient in TEEF! is a soluble fiber—a prebiotic that feeds the oral bacteria and blocks their ability to take in carbohydrates.
-The prebiotic also has the effect of starving the inflammation-producing bacteria (the ones that eat the waste products of the carbohydrate-eating group).
+The main ingredient in TEEF! is a soluble fiber—a prebiotic that feeds the healthy oral bacteria and blocks the problematic bacteria’s ability to take in carbohydrates.
+This special prebiotic also has the effect of starving the inflammation-producing bacteria that eat the waste products of the carbohydrate-eating group.